 Dr. Adler brought his talents and expertise to South Florida in 2004 and has been practicing with Pediatric Critical Care of South Florida since that time.
 Beyond the practice of pediatric intensive care medicine, Dr. Adler's areas of special interest include procedural sedation and quality improvement.

 Eric Exelbert, M.D., F.A.A.P.

-Since fellowship, Dr. Exelbert has lived in Golden, Colorado and has worked as a Pediatric Intensivist and Hospitalist for the companies Pediatrix and the The Children's HealthCare Network.
-His professional experience the last five years has involved practices in Montana, Nevada, and Colorado and he has been an integral part in the expansion of inpatient pediatric services in each of these states.
-He is board certified in Pediatrics, Pediatric Critical Care and Internal Medicine.
+Since fellowship, Dr. Exelbert has lived in Golden, Colorado and has worked as a Pediatric Intensivist and Hospitalist for the companies Pediatrix and The Children's HealthCare Network.
+His professional experience in the last five years has involved practices in Montana, Nevada, and Colorado and he has been an integral part in the expansion of inpatient pediatric services in each of these states.
+He is board-certified in Pediatrics, Pediatric Critical Care and Internal Medicine.